sagemath/sage-archive-2023-02-01/src/doc/en/constructions/groups.rst

     (h_1, k_1) (h_2, k_2) = (h_1 h_2, k_1^{\phi(h_2)} k_2).

-The output is not the group explicity described in the definition of the operation, but rather an isomorphic group of permutations.
+The output is not the group explicitly described in the definition of the operation, but rather an isomorphic group of permutations.
 In the routine below, assume ``H`` and ``K`` already have been defined and initialized in Sage.
 Also, ``phi`` is a list containing two sublists that define the